Jack27ag/CS415_project/README.md

 # CS415_project
 Project for CS 415 - WINTER 2024
-Jack Aguilera & Dario Betancourt
+Jack Aguilera & Dario Betancourth

 Creating a website using virtual machines as the back end